 Air trapping

-Lung Overdistension, airway obstruction, bronchodilator response, respiratory mechanics (C/Raw), WOB, flow starvation, leaks, and the triggering effort.
+Lung overdistension, airway obstruction, bronchodilator response, respiratory mechanics (compliance/resistance), work of breathing (WOB), flow starvation, leaks, and triggering effort.

 Negative pressure (flow or pressure trigger).